BuildWithLal/ai-powered-chatbots/HireBot-AI-Powered-Candidate-Finder/README.md

 password: admin
 ```

-visit http://localhost:8000 and Enjoy your MEAL!
+visit http://localhost:8000 and Enjoy your recruiting!

 ### Queries